lvgl/docs_old/en/get-started/pc-simulator.md

 You can try out the LittlevGL **using only your PC** without any development boards.
 Write a code, run it on the PC and see the result on the monitor.
 It is cross-platform: Windows, Linux and OSX are supported.
 The written code is portable, you can simply copy it when using an embedded hardware.

 The simulator is also very useful to report bugs because it means common platform for every user.
-So it's a good idea the reproduce a bug in simualtor and use the code snippen in the [Forum](https://forum.littlevgl.com).
+So it's a good idea to reproduce a bug in simualtor and use the code snippet in the [Forum](https://forum.littlevgl.com).

 ## Select an IDE

-The simulator is ported to valrious IDEs.
+The simulator is ported to various IDEs.
 Choose your favourite IDE, read its README on GitHub, download the project, and load it to the IDE.

 ```eval_rst
 .. raw:: html